burntcustard/stream-size/README.md

 ## Callback function

-The second parameter is a callback function that lets you do whatever you want with the size info, instead of having gulp-vinyl-size log it automtically.
+The second parameter is a callback function that lets you do whatever you want with the size info, instead of it being logged automtically.

 ```js
 .pipe(size({}, size => console.log(`Minified CSS: ${size}`))